InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

         return content
 ```

-These 2 functions have the role to detect if the query is a url and to include the content loaded (by langchain) from the url in the query.
+These 2 functions detect if the query is a url and include the content loaded (by langchain) from the url in the query.

 Now we have to modify a function in the process to call this new feature.